TITLE Postal Distribution Clerk

 Experience: At least one year of delivery experience is required.
 Previous mail service experience is preferred.

 Skills: The ability to read and sort addresses by 20-50 administrative divisions is required.
 Written and verbal communications skills and the ability to perform basic recordkeeping and tabulation tasks are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Good manual dexterity is required to sort the mail.
 Must be able to lift and transport materials, packages, and equipment weighing up to 70 pounds short distances, using accessory equipment such as 2-wheel hand truck.
 Periods of prolonged standing are common.